About Us

 Volume Five, a group that started as a casual jam band in 2008, has grown into one of bluegrass music's most popular and unique acts.
 The soulful lead vocals by Mississippi fiddler Glen Harrell and the band's tight instrumentals and vocal harmony have earned the group two International Bluegrass Music Association (IBMA) Awards and many nominations from organizations such as the Gospel Music Association’s Dove Awards, and from the Society and Preservation of Bluegrass Music in America (SPBGMA).

-Volume Five includes an impressive group of musicians including Glen Harrell on lead vocals and fiddle; Jacob Burleson on guitar and vocals; Aaron Ramsey on mandolin and vocals; Chris Wade on banjo; and Jacob Eller on bass.
+Volume Five includes an impressive group of musicians, including Glen Harrell on lead vocals and fiddle; Chris Wade on banjo; Nick Keen on mandolin; Wyatt Harman on bass; and Jared Hensley on guitar and vocals.

 In 2010, the band signed with Mountain Fever Records.
 The label released Down In A Cell, followed by the 2011 release of Children of the Mountain and Run in 2013.
 In 2014, the label released Volume Five's well-crafted southern gospel-tinged bluegrass album, The Day We Learned To Fly which earned them nominations for the IBMA Emerging Artist of the Year and another for the IBMA Gospel Recorded Performance of the Year for The Day We Learn To Fly (album), Stacy Richardson and Leroy Drumm (writers), Volume Five (producers).